-When it comes to giving your dog a special treat, there are plenty of human foods for dogs that will put a smile on her face.
-In fact, several human food options can actually provide a whole food nutrition boost to the menu.
+When it comes to giving your dog a special treat, there are plenty of human foods for dogs that can put a smile on their face.
+Several human food options even provide a nutrition boost to the menu.

-While people food for dogs can be a healthy addition to supplement your canine’s diet, you should keep it to 10% or less of their calorie intake.
+While the best human food for dogs can be a healthy addition to your canine’s diet, you should keep it to 10% or less of their calorie intake.
 Avoid all highly processed foods, and always do your research before giving your dog people food – many common foods which are good for people are actually toxic to our pets!
 Yes, there are plenty of things dogs can't eat that are perfectly safe for people!

 Eggs are an excellent source of highly digestible protein that even the most finicky canines find absolutely delish!
-Because they are designed to be everything a growing chick needs to develop, they have a complete amino acid profile, and are a true protein superfood.
+Because they are designed with everything a growing chick needs to develop, they have a complete amino acid profile and are a true protein superfood.

-Eggs are also rich in Vitamin A and B12, riboflavin, iron, selenium and fatty acids.
+Eggs are also rich in vitamin A, vitamin B12, riboflavin, iron, selenium, and fatty acids.
 They are, however, relatively high in cholesterol so it is important to feed them in moderation – no more than 2-3 eggs per week.

 It is best to cook eggs before serving them.
-If you buy organic eggs, you can also grind up the shells from hard boiled eggs and add them right to the dinner bowl for a boost of calcium to support healthy bones and teeth.
+If you buy organic eggs, you can also grind up the shells from hard-boiled eggs and add them to the dinner bowl for a boost of calcium to support healthy bones and teeth.

 2. Peanut Butter

-Peanut butter is a fantastic addition to your dog’s diet as long as you keep in mind that it is rich in both fat and calories and should be fed in moderation as a treat.
+Peanut butter is a fantastic addition to your dog’s diet as long as you keep in mind that it is rich in both fat and calories and should be used only as a treat.
 It also contains lots of protein, niacin, and vitamins B and E.

-To pick out the best for your pup, consider going for unsalted or “natural” style peanut butter to avoid the additions (including sodium and sugars) that make some brands taste so good to people.
+To pick out the best peanut butter for your pup, consider going for unsalted or “natural” style peanut butter to avoid the additions (like sodium and sugars) that make some brands taste so good to people.

 3. Lean Meats and Fish

-Lean meats and fish are one of the healthiest people foods you can feed your canine companion.
-Stick to a simple preparation and avoid spices, salt, and the addition of extra fat during the cooking process.
+Lean meats and fish are one of the healthiest human foods for dogs.
+Stick to simple preparation methods and avoid spices, salt, and the addition of extra fat during the cooking process.
 Poaching, steaming and broiling are all excellent cooking methods.

-Cartilage and connective tissue found in meat are both excellent supplements, particularly for bone and joint support for aging seniors.
-However, avoid feeding any bones as they are brittle when cooked and can present a serious risk for either choking or damage to the digestive tract.
+Cartilage and connective tissue found in meat are both excellent supplements, particularly for bone and joint support for senior dogs.
+However, avoid feeding any bones as they are brittle when cooked and can present serious risks of choking and damage to the digestive tract.

-Low in calories and rich in dietary fiber, carrots are a healthy people food snack for dogs.
-Packed with vitamin A, carrots boost eye, skin and coat health and support a healthy immune system.
+Low in calories and rich in dietary fiber, carrots are a healthy snack for dogs.
+Packed with vitamin A, carrots boost eye, skin, and coat health to support a healthy immune system.

 You can feed them raw or cooked.
 In fact, a whole carrot is a great alternative to rawhide and can help keep teeth clean during a nice long (supervised) chew.